aeternity/protocol/channels/OFF-CHAIN.md

 a `deposit_created` request.
 The payload is a singly signed `channel_deposit_tx` object, which includes the state hash and round of the next off-chain state, after applying a deposit operation with the expected amount.
-The initiating side can only deposit funds from its own on-chain account (same public key) to its own off-chain account in the channel state.
+The initiating side can only deposit tokens from its own on-chain account (same public key) to its own off-chain account in the channel state.

 Note that it is possible to deposit a zero amount, essentially making the